Continuous Uniform Distribution. In Exercises 5–8, refer to the c... | Channels for Pearson+

 1

-Step 1: Recognize that the problem involves a continuous uniform distribution.
-The graph provided shows a uniform distribution where the probability density function (PDF) is constant at P(x) = 0.2 over the interval [0, 5].
-The total area under the curve is 1, as required for a probability distribution.
+Step 1: Understand the continuous uniform distribution.
+In this case, the waiting time is uniformly distributed between 0 and 5 minutes, as shown in the graph.
+The probability density function (PDF) is constant at 0.2, and the total area under the curve equals 1.

 Step 2: Recall the formula for the probability in a continuous uniform distribution.
-The probability of a random variable falling within a specific range [a, b] is given by: P(a ≤ X ≤ b) = (b - a) * f(x), where f(x) is the constant height of the PDF.
+The probability of a random variable falling within a range [a, b] is given by the area under the curve between those limits.
+This is calculated as P(a ≤ X ≤ b) = (b - a) × f(x), where f(x) is the constant height of the PDF.

 Step 3: Identify the range of interest.
-The problem asks for the probability that the waiting time is between 2 minutes and 3 minutes.
-Here, a = 2 and b = 3.
+The problem asks for the probability that the waiting time is less than 4.00 minutes.
+This corresponds to the range [0, 4].

+Step 4: Apply the formula.
+Substitute the values into the formula: P(0 ≤ X ≤ 4) = (4 - 0) × 0.2.
+This represents the area of the rectangle from x = 0 to x = 4 under the curve.

+Step 5: Interpret the result.
+The calculated area represents the probability that the waiting time is less than 4.00 minutes.
+This probability is proportional to the area under the curve within the specified range.

 Verified video answer for a similar problem: